Tearsheet

 AI Analysis | Feedback

-John J. Quaid Executive Vice President and Chief Financial Officer
+John J. Quaid, Executive Vice President and Chief Financial Officer

-Michael J. Hennigan Executive Chairman
+Michael J. Hennigan, Executive Chairman

-Michael J. Hennigan has served as the Executive Chairman of Marathon Petroleum Corporation and MPLX GP LLC since August 2024.
-He was the Chief Executive Officer of Marathon Petroleum Corporation from March 2020 to July 2024 and previously held the titles of President and Chief Executive Officer from 2020 to 2023.
-Before joining MPLX GP LLC in 2017, Mr. Hennigan was president, crude, NGL and refined products of the general partner of Energy Transfer Partners L.P., and prior to that, he was president and chief executive officer of Sunoco Logistics Partners L.P.
+Michael J. Hennigan is the Executive Chairman of Marathon Petroleum Corporation, a position he transitioned to in August 2024, after serving as Chief Executive Officer of MPC and Chairman, President, and Chief Executive Officer of MPLX GP LLC.
+Before joining MPLX GP LLC in 2017, Mr. Hennigan was President, Crude, NGL and Refined Products of the general partner of Energy Transfer Partners L.P., and prior to that, he was President and Chief Executive Officer of Sunoco Logistics Partners L.P.
 He began his career with Sunoco, Inc. in 1981.
+Mr. Hennigan has been the head of nine different companies, including ETC Sunoco Holdings LLC and Sunoco Partners LLC.

-Raymond L. Brooks Executive Vice President, Refining
+Timothy J. Aydt, Executive Vice President, Refining

 AI Analysis | Feedback